Berry-Esseen bound and precise moderate deviations for products of random matrices: Smoothing inequality on the complex plane

 \section{Smoothing inequality on the complex plane}

-In this section we aim to establish a new smoothing inequality, which plays a crucial role in proving the Berry-Esseen theorem and Edgeworth expansion with a target function $\varphi$ on $X_n^x$; see Theorems \ref{Thm-BerryEsseen-Norm:s=0}, \ref{Thm-Edge-Expan:s=0}, \ref{Thm-BerryEsseen-Norm} and \ref{Thm-Edge-Expan}.
+In this section we aim to establish a new smoothing inequality, which plays a crucial role in proving the Berry--Esseen bound and Edgeworth expansion with a target function $\varphi$ on $X_n^x$; see Theorems \ref{Thm-BerryEsseen-Norm:s=0}, \ref{Thm-Edge-Expan:s=0}, \ref{Thm-BerryEsseen-Norm} and \ref{Thm-Edge-Expan}.